oshiomah1/oshiomah1.github.io/_posts/2023-1-31-Week_3_Walkthrough.md

 2. What differentiates contigs from scaffolds?
 Should an assembly yield more scaffolds than contigs, or vice versa? *3pts*

-3. What is the length of the largest contig in your sample's assembly? *2pts*
+3. What is the length of the largest contig in your sample's idba_ud assembly? *2pts*

 4. Provide the path (file location) of your example assembly output. *10pts*